dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 ## Commands
  Commands enable input handling at a more semantic level than device input.
 Commands are simple directives, such as `Cut`, `Copy`, `Paste`, or `Open`.
 Commands are useful for centralizing your command logic.
 The same command might be accessed from a <xref:System.Windows.Controls.Menu>, on a <xref:System.Windows.Controls.ToolBar>, or through a keyboard shortcut.
 Commands also provide a mechanism for disabling controls when the command becomes unavailable.

- <xref:System.Windows.Input.RoutedCommand> is the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] implementation of <xref:System.Windows.Input.ICommand>.
+ <xref:System.Windows.Input.RoutedCommand> is the WPF implementation of <xref:System.Windows.Input.ICommand>.
 When a <xref:System.Windows.Input.RoutedCommand> is executed, a <xref:System.Windows.Input.CommandManager.PreviewExecuted> and an <xref:System.Windows.Input.CommandManager.Executed> event are raised on the command target, which tunnel and bubble through the element tree like other input.
 If a command target is not set, the element with keyboard focus will be the command target.
 The logic that performs the command is attached to a <xref:System.Windows.Input.CommandBinding>.
 When an <xref:System.Windows.Input.CommandManager.Executed> event reaches a <xref:System.Windows.Input.CommandBinding> for that specific command, the <xref:System.Windows.Input.ExecutedRoutedEventHandler> on the <xref:System.Windows.Input.CommandBinding> is called.
 This handler performs the action of the command.

  For more information on commanding, see [Commanding Overview](commanding-overview.md).

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] provides a library of common commands which consists of <xref:System.Windows.Input.ApplicationCommands>, <xref:System.Windows.Input.MediaCommands>, <xref:System.Windows.Input.ComponentCommands>, <xref:System.Windows.Input.NavigationCommands>, and <xref:System.Windows.Documents.EditingCommands>, or you can define your own.
+ WPF provides a library of common commands which consists of <xref:System.Windows.Input.ApplicationCommands>, <xref:System.Windows.Input.MediaCommands>, <xref:System.Windows.Input.ComponentCommands>, <xref:System.Windows.Input.NavigationCommands>, and <xref:System.Windows.Documents.EditingCommands>, or you can define your own.

  The following example shows how to set up a <xref:System.Windows.Controls.MenuItem> so that when it is clicked it will invoke the <xref:System.Windows.Input.ApplicationCommands.Paste%2A> command on the <xref:System.Windows.Controls.TextBox>, assuming the <xref:System.Windows.Controls.TextBox> has keyboard focus.